-Year 6 Unit 11 : Visualising Shape 8 learning hours In this unit children focus on exploring shapes practically and visually.
-There is an emphasis on sketching, constructing and modelling to gain a deeper understanding of the properties of shapes.
+Unit 11 : Visualising Shape There is an emphasis on sketching, constructing and modelling to gain a deeper understanding of the properties of shapes.
 It is therefore necessary to secure the practical skills at the same time as using them to explore the shapes in questions.
-At secondary level students are developing their skills in construction and the language/notation of shape up to the understanding, use and proof of circle theorems.
-Prior Learning Core Learning Learnin g Leads to draw given angles, and measure them in degrees (o) identify 3-D shapes, including cubes and other cuboids, from 2-D representations draw 2D shapes using given dimensions and angles recognise, describe and build simple 3-D shapes, including making nets ➢ draw diagrand description ➢ measure line in geometric ➢ use conventing notations: post edges, plane perpendicular polygons, reconventing polygons with rotation symmetric symm segments and angles figures onal terms and ints, lines, vertices, s, parallel lines, r lines, right angles, gular polygons and n reflection and/or metries dard conventions for referring to the sides f triangles apply circle definitions es, including: centre, diameter, Exemplification \ ocabulary 1.
-Here is a sketch of a triangle.
-5 cm 9 cm Draw an accurate full-size diagram of th e triangle angles degrees measure construct draw accurately sketch visualise net 2-D 3-D hexagon octagon cube cuboid prism pyramid square based corners sides faces edges a) This is a net of a 3D shape.
+At secondary level students are developing their skills in construction and the language/notation of shape up to the Learning Leads to draw 2D shapes using given dimensions and angles recognise, describe and build simple 3-D shapes, including making nets ➢ draw diagrams description ➢ measure line s in geometric fig ➢ use convention notations: poin edges, planes, perpendicular I polygons, regulation symmetrication symmetrication from written egments and angles jures al terms and es, lines, vertices, parallel lines, ines, right angles, lar polygons and eflection and/or etries rd conventions for eferring to the sides riangles oly circle definitions including: centre, Exemplification Vo cabulary a triangle angles degrees measure construct draw accurately sketch visualise net 2-D 3-D hexagon octagon cube cuboid prism pyramid square based corners sides faces edges In this unit children focus on exploring shapes practically and visually.
+There is an emphasis on sketching, constructing and modelling to gain a deeper shapes.
+It is therefore necessary to secure the practical skills at the same time a questions.
+At secondary level students are developing their skills in construction and the lan understanding, use and proof of circle theorems.
+Core Learning → draw 2D shapes using given dimensions and angles → recognise, describe and build simple 3-D shapes, including making nets In this unit children focus on exploring shapes practically and visually.
+There is an emphasis on sketching, constructing and modelling to gain a deeper understanding of the practical skills in the same time as using them to explor questions.
+At secondary level students are developing their skills in construction and the language/notation of shall understanding, use and proof of circle theorems.
+Core Learning At draw 2D shapes using given dimensions and angles recognise, describe and build simple 3-D shapes, including making nets Particular is polygons, reguli polygons, reduli polygons, radius, chord, control circumference Exemplification Exemplification Vocangles degrees measure construct draw accurrately sketch visualise net 2-D a) This is a net of a 3D shape.